 The most striking factor affecting, over the long term, the chances of achieving tertiary education in Europe is the father's occupation.
-This factor was the strongest in all periods in Europe as a whole with the exception of the 1950s.
-In the most recent period that was examined (2000-2007) the father's occupations had the largest effect in Slovakia, Germany and Austria.
-Children whose fathers fall within the quarter of fathers with the highest occupational status have three times higher chances to achieve tertiary education as compared to children whose fathers perform an occupation belonging to the quarter of occupations with the lowest status.
-A significant influence of father's occupation can also be seen in Greece, Sweden and Switzerland where this chance is 2.5 times higher.
-On the other hand, the most "balanced" chances of attaining tertiary education in terms of the father's occupation are enjoyed by children in Finland, Ireland, the Netherlands and Ukraine where the differences between the children of fathers with the highest occupational status and those with the lowest status are insignificant.
+This factor was the strongest in all periods in Europe as a whole with the exception of the 1950s and the 1960s.
+In the most recent period that was examined (2000-2009) the father's occupations had the largest effect in Austria, Romania, the Slovak Republic, and Switzerland.
+Children whose fathers fall in these countries within the quarter of fathers with the highest occupational status have three times higher chances to achieve tertiary education as compared to children whose fathers perform an occupation belonging to the quarter of occupations with